peteroupc/peteroupc.github.io/randomfunc.md

 For certain programming environments, there are special considerations:

 - Shell scripts and Microsoft Windows batch files are designed for running other programs, rather than general-purpose programming.
 However, batch files and `bash` (a shell script interpreter) might support a variable which returns a random integer in the interval \[0, 32767\] (called `%RANDOM%` and `$RANDOM`, respectively); neither variable is designed for information security.
-- Standard SQL does not include an RNG in its suite of functionality, but popular SQL dialects often do &mdash; with idiosyncratic behavior.<sup>[**(7)**](#Note7)</sup>
+- Query languages such as SQL have no procedural elements such as loops and branches.
+Moreover, standard SQL does not include an RNG in its suite of functionality, but popular SQL dialects often do &mdash; with idiosyncratic behavior.<sup>[**(7)**](#Note7)</sup>

-Whenever possible, the methods in this document should be implemented in a more general-purpose programming language than SQL, shell scripts, and batch files, especially if information security is a goal.
+Whenever possible, the methods in this document should be implemented in a more general-purpose programming language than query languages, shell scripts, and batch files, especially if information security is a goal.

 <a id=Randomization_Techniques></a>
 ## Randomization Techniques